 - Artists-in-residence programs that offer students opportunities to work in close collaboration with theater, film, literary, and visual artists

-- Research support for senior theses in the arts
+- Research support for senior theses and capstones in the arts

-Arts Innovation Grants are designed to help Johns Hopkins faculty develop interdisciplinary (cross-departmental, cross-divisional, or cross-institutional) undergraduate courses and activities that create new opportunities in the arts for JHU students.
-Priority will be given to those projects that include two divisions of the university, or one division and a community partner, such as the Maryland Institute College of Art, or that have significant interdisciplinary content.
+Arts Innovation Grants are designed to help Johns Hopkins faculty develop interdisciplinary (cross-program, cross-departmental, cross-divisional, or cross-institutional) undergraduate courses and activities that create new opportunities in the arts for JHU students.
+Priority will be given to those projects that include two programs or departments of the university, or one department and a community partner—such as the Maryland Institute College of Art—or that have significant interdisciplinary content.
 (While the Arts Innovation Grants provide funding for courses and activities that could not otherwise be offered, the authorization to offer a course must come, as always, from the appropriate academic unit.)

-Eligibility: Full-time faculty from all divisions of The Johns Hopkins University
+Eligibility: Faculty from all divisions of The Johns Hopkins University

 Grant proposals may request from $5,000 to $10,000 in funding.

 Proposals should be no more than three pages in length and should include the following:

 - Project Description: Title and summary of project, including required materials and grading criteria (if applicable), as well as the departments/divisions that will participate